Squirrel8100/CNIT-255-Java/Final Project/README.md

-Listed is the Final project files
+Listed is the Final project files.
 Partners for this project were Eugene Yturralde and Quinn Vitek